A couple years ago I shared a very basic fence project. This design was a blessing and turned the garden into this perfect quiet zone.

-This is a simple building project that can be modified anyway you choose.
-The supply list is very basic and everything can be purchased at a home improvement store.
+The supply list is very basic and everything can be purchased at any home improvement store.
 I recommend using a chop saw because it so much easier with all those sharp cuts.

 Supplies for 8 Foot Gate